 - Salmon!

-- Sports that I've never heard of, including sähly - (floorball) I played with people from work and some children's parents, I love it, I even scored one time!
+- Sports that I've never heard of, including sähly - (floorball) I played with people from work and

 - expensive alcohol